 When you blend the mixture, the protein-baked oats mixture won’t be fully blended/combined, that’s okay!
 Just make sure to divide them evenly as they fall to the bottom of the food processor.

-Using vegan protein: If using a pea-based protein like genuine health, bake for 15 minutes.
-If using a vegan protein powder like Orgain which isn’t fermented, bake for an additional two minutes and know that the oatmeal will be a bit thicker and gooier.
+Using vegan protein: If using a pea-based protein like Genuine Health, bake for 15 minutes.
+If using a vegan protein powder like Orgain, which isn’t fermented, bake for an additional two minutes and know that the oatmeal will be a bit thicker and gooier.

 If using beef protein: I use Equip protein powder as it tastes amazing.
 If you're using beef protein, you only need 1 tablespoon of maple syrup but you'll have to bake the oats for 20 minutes and not fifteen.
+I've also used Paleo Pro Protein, which is the cleanest protein I've found and binds similarly to collagen powder in this recipe.

-Collagen powder: You can use collagen powder in place of protein powder.
+Collagen powder: You can use quality collagen powder in place of protein powder.
 However, you'll need to add cacao or cocoa powder to make it a chocolate flavor and scale back slightly on the milk or let the baked oats cook longer.
 This is because collagen powder doesn't absorb as much as vegan protein powder does.

-How To Meal Prep Chocolate Protein Baked Oats
+How To Meal Prep and Store It

-To do this, follow the directions but instead of baking it just pop it into the fridge overnight.
+To do this, follow the directions, but instead of baking it, just pop it into the fridge overnight.

 Let it sit on the counter for 10 minutes in the morning before baking for the same amount of time in the morning.